HariNarayanan777/ios-style-guide/README.md

 - Proper spacing before ()
 - Don't compare against nil, or 0
 - for strings, arrays, check length count
+- For short statements, keep simple w/ 1 line (but avoid lacking braces and putting result on a separate line)

 **Example**